skydoves/AndroidRibbon/README.md

 ## Shimmer
 This library using [shimmer-android](https://github.com/facebook/shimmer-android) by Facebook.<br>
-So you can customize shimmer following by [shimmer-instruction](http://facebook.github.io/shimmer-android/) or following examples.
+Here are the detail [shimmer-instruction](http://facebook.github.io/shimmer-android/) about shimmer or you can reference below examples.

 ### create using Builder
-This is how to create `Shimmer` instance using `Shimmer.Builder` class.
+This is how to create `Shimmer`'s instance using `Shimmer.Builder` class.
 ```java
 new Shimmer.AlphaHighlightBuilder()
       .setBaseAlpha(1.0f)